Items filtered by date: January 2024

 Heel Pain Can Be Treated!

 Do you suffer from heel pain when you get up in the morning?
-If so, you should seek the professional help of your podiatrist and have a proper diagnosis performed.
+If so, you should seek professional help and have a proper diagnosis performed.
 Heel pain can be caused by several different foot-related conditions.

 Tuesday, 02 January 2024 00:00